-In 1933 LSO’s superstar conductor Dr Malcolm Sargent was struck down with tuberculosis, from which he very nearly died.
-Thornley guided LSO through the subsequent appointment of a replacement conductor, the merger with, and later demerger from, the Leicester Philharmonic Choir.
+In 1933, LSO’s superstar conductor Dr Malcolm Sargent was struck down with tuberculosis, from which he very nearly died.
+With the help of concert promoter Harold Holt, Arthur arranged the appointment of Albert Coates as guest conductor and guided the orchestra through the merger with, and later demerger from, the Leicester Philharmonic Choir.

-Sargent had the highest regard for Thornley both as musician and administrator and Thornley became the vital and trusted link between Sargent and the orchestra.
-One of Thornley’s difficulties was simply getting hold of Sargent, who was always on the go.
-His wife Mary recalled Sargent’s proposed solution, “get on the train tomorrow morning with me, as far as Kettering and we will get the four concerts arranged for next season.”
-Mary added, “This happened on several occasions and it worked very well.
-Malcolm Sargent had an amazingly quick brain.”
+Sargent had the highest regard for Arthur both as musician and administrator and Arthur became the vital and trusted link between Sargent and the orchestra.
+One of Arthur’s difficulties was simply getting hold of Sargent, who was always on the go.
+His wife Mary recalled Sargent’s proposed solution, ‘get on the train tomorrow morning with me, as far as Kettering and we will get the four concerts arranged for next season.’
+Mary added, ‘This happened on several occasions and it worked very well.
+Malcolm Sargent had an amazingly quick brain.’

 By 1942 Sargent’s growing reputation and demands both in Britain and abroad meant that it was no longer possible for him to conduct LSO.
-In Thornley’s own words, “Dr Sargent handed the baton over to me with instructions to keep the Orchestra going as well as I could.”
-Thornley liked to recall the time he was given his one and only lesson in conducting.
+In Arthur’s own words, ‘Dr Sargent handed the baton over to me with instructions to keep the orchestra going as well as I could.’
+Arthur liked to recall the time he was given his one and only lesson in conducting.
 This happened in the Grand Hotel, Leicester, with music propped inside the lid of Sargent’s open suit case.

-Thornley’s transcription of Bach’s Toccata and Fugue was made in response to many requests, no doubt sparked by Stokowski’s transcription used in Disney’s 1940 film Fantasia.
-Bach’s work is probably one of the most well known and popular organ pieces ever written and has been transcribed many times but at the time of Thornley’s transcription there was no available version for full symphony orchestra.
-It was given its first performance in De Montfort Hall in January 1942.
-The work has remained popular and has been played 4 times by the LSO in the 70 years since it was written.
+Arthur’s transcription of Bach’s Toccata and Fugue was made in response to many requests, no doubt sparked by Stokowski’s transcription used in the 1940 Disney film Fantasia.
+Bach’s work has been transcribed many times but, at the time, there was no available version for full symphony orchestra.
+Arthur’s transcription was given its first performance in De Montfort Hall in January 1942.
+The work has remained popular and has been played four times by the LSO in the 70 years since it was written.

 Arthur Thornley steered LSO through the lean post war years.
+Right up to the day he died in 1977, he was working on plans and correspondence for his beloved LSO.
 His tireless efforts and many musical talents helped restore the orchestra to its former standard, one of the best orchestras of its type in the country.